Mitchzah/Mitchzah.github.io/taosu.md

 ---
 layout: page
-title: Undergrad Teaching Assitant
+title: Teaching Assistant
-subtitle: Part-time teaching assistant at The Ohio State University.
+subtitle: Part-time undergrad teaching assistant at The Ohio State University.
 ---
 Starting in the fall semester of 2025, I have hasd the proviledge of working with the Computer Science and Engineering Despartment in delivering Programming in Python.